jaakkopasanen/AutoEq/README.md

 # AutoEQ

 ### Todo
-- SBAF Serious IF transformation curve and Headphone.com calibration curve
-- Separate results by source
+- Separate results by source and tuning
-- README in headphone result directory with picture, GraphicEq, preamp and description
+- Headphone.com raw to Innerfidelity raw calibration (for headphone compensations)
+- Tilt
+- Custom compensation curve based on Serious and brighter tilt
+- Smoothing levels instead of window size and iterations
+- Compensation smoothing
 - README in batch result directory with parameters
-- Create missing directories in FrequencyResponse

-- Documentation
+### Documentation
   - Results
     - Links to sources
     - Usage with HeSuVi
+    - Parameters used
   - In ear data, everything in CSV, compensations, calibrations
   - Installing
     - python3